Agent skills

 - On the Skills page, click New.

-- Click Skip, enter details manually to bypass the AI wizard.
+- Click Skip, enter details manually to bypass the wizard.

 - Fill in the required fields:

-- Name — A short identifier using lowercase letters, numbers, hyphens, and underscores (e.g.,
+- Name—A short identifier using lowercase letters, numbers, hyphens, and underscores (for example,

-- Instructions — The detailed instructions the agent follows when the skill is activated.
+- Instructions—The detailed instructions the agent follows when the skill is active.
 Maximum 10,000 characters.
 Write these as if you are telling the agent exactly how to perform the task.

-- Name — A short identifier using lowercase letters, numbers, hyphens, and underscores (e.g.,
+- Name—A short identifier using lowercase letters, numbers, hyphens, and underscores (for example,

 - Click Save.